iBug/iBug-source/_posts/2020-06-01-linux-container-explained.md

 mount("tmpfs", "/tmp", "tmpfs", 0, NULL);
 ```

+The fourth parameter corresponds to the flags we discussed above.
+All applicable flags can be found in the man page for [`mount(2)`][mount.2].

-But keep in mind, it in no way implies that the last two parameters are useless.
-They're simply not used for now, but for sure they'll play a role later.
+Keep in mind that, however, the last parameter isn't entirely useless.
+It's simply not used for now, but it'll play a role later.
+(Actually, you may have noticed already.
+Good job for that.)
+{#mount-data-parameter}

 ## pivot\_root